An input-output framework for stability and synchronization analysis of networks of infinite-dimensional linear systems: Second-order parabolic equations

 where \begin{assumption} $\Omega$, $a$, $R$, $B$, $K$, and $M$ satisfy \begin{itemize} \itemsep 0mm \item $\Omega$ is a compact $d$-dimensional $C^{\infty}$-submanifold with boundary. \item $a \in C^{\infty}(\Omega, \CC^{d \times d})$ is uniformly positive-definite. \item $R$ is an order $1$ operator $C^{\infty}(\Omega) \rightarrow C^{\infty}(\Omega)$. \item $B$ is an order $0$ operator $C^{\infty}(\Omega) \rightarrow C^{\infty}(\Omega)$. \item $K$ and $M$ are order $1$ operators $C^{\infty}(\Omega) \rightarrow C^{\infty}(\partial \Omega)$. \end{itemize} \end{assumption}

-We will show that the $C^{\infty}(\Omega)$-relation $\mathcal{P}$ defined by \cref{eq:parabolic_neumann_input} is \prop.
-However, since the input appears at the boundary, the relation $\mathcal{P}$ is not associated to any abstract Cauchy problem (with bounded input operator).
-The approach used in the previous sections is not applicable.
-Instead, we will establish a one-to-one correspondence between solutions of \cref{eq:parabolic_neumann_input} and the solutions of a parabolic equation with in-domain inputs, and deducing the desired properties from properties of the latter equation.
+We will show that the $C^{\infty}(\Omega)$-relation $\mathcal{P}$ defined by \cref{eq:parabolic_neumann_input} is \prop{}.
+The strategy is to establish a correspondence between \cref{eq:parabolic_neumann_input} and a parabolic equation without boundary input, and to infer \propnoun{} from the latter equation.
 The following lemma is needed for the correspondence.

 \begin{lemma} \stepcounter{refer} Given $a$ and $R$ described in \cref{asp:parabolic_neumann_input}, there exists a continuous linear map $J : C^{\infty}(\partial \Omega, \CC) \rightarrow C^{\infty}(\Omega, \CC)$ and some $\mu \in \RRge{0}$ such that